George Mason University Antonin Scalia Law School

 • How are emerging risks reshaping traditional approaches to legal risk management?

-A non-exhaustive list of potential topics is listed below:
+A non-exhaustive list of potential topics that papers pursued includes:

 1. Insurance and Risk Allocation